m-samadi/heuristic-scheduling/README.md

 ```
 python main.py
 ```
 If the DAG needs to be generated based on the benchmark, press 'y'; otherwise press 'n'.
+Note that the 'PIL' module should be installed before execution.
 <br/>
 <br/>
 ## References